eddie-energy/architecture/arc42/aiida/building-block-view/aiida-application/aiida-application.md

 ---
-title: AIIDA Embedded App
+title: AIIDA Application
 order: 1
 ---

 ### Overview

-The AIIDA Embedded App handles the core functionalities of AIIDA.
+The AIIDA Application handles the core functionalities of AIIDA.
 It consists of a backend and a frontend.
 The AIIDA Backend is a Spring Boot application that is responsible for accessing the near real-time data from the Data Source and sending it to the EDDIE Framework.
 The AIIDA Frontend is a Vue web application that provides an interface for the customer to manage the customer permissions, to configure connections to the Data Source and the EDDIE Framework, and to view